ipyflow/nbsafety-experiments/README.md

 - `--forward-only-propagation`: used to measure utility of highlights where new ones are only created in later cells (spacially relative to the currently executed one) instead of both earlier and later cells
-- `no-nbsafety`: used to determine how much faster non-nbsafety replay was (to see what nbsafety overhead was like).
+- `--no-nbsafety`: used to determine how much faster non-nbsafety replay was (to see what nbsafety overhead was like).

 When replaying these sessions, it is probably a good idea to do so in a chrooted environment